 - (Position Mouth) > OK > Place the blue dots on the corners of the mouth, the middle middle dot on the teeth, the bottom blue dot underneath the chin. > Preview Mouth > Next.

 - (Place head) OK.
 You can make the head larger or smaller.
 I recommend leaving it as is.
-Tap Preview if you want. > Next.
+Tap Preview if you want to see it > Next.

-- (Create as Image or Video?) > Record Voice > Record.
+- (Create as Image or Video?) > Record Voice > Microphone (Record)

 - After you give permission to your microphone, it will start recording right away.
 Say “Hi.
 My name is __________ and I’m from ____________ ”.
 Tap square to stop.
 Play video to see if you like it.
 If you want to re-record your voice, just tap the microphone again.